amirsariri/amirsariri.github.io/research.md

 [1] Scientific Decision-Making in Early Firm Formation and Growth, with <a href="https://www.agrawal.ca/">Ajay Agrawal</a>, Arnaldo Camuffo, Alfonso Gambardella, & Jakub Malachowski - data analysis

-[2] The Effect of Disagreement on Learning: Evidence from Business Mentoring, with Luca Gius - data analysis
+[2] The Effect of Disagreement on Learning: Evidence from Business Mentoring, with <a href="https://lucagius.github.io/">Luca Gius</a> - data analysis

-[3] The Effect of Noisy Learning on Startup Performance, with Joshua Gans, <a href="https://entrepreneurship.mit.edu/profile/erin-scott/">Erin Scott</a>, & <a href="http://www.scott-stern.com/">Scott Stern</a> - data analysis
+[3] The Effect of Noisy Learning on Startup Performance, with <a href="https://www.joshuagans.com/">Joshua Gans</a>, <a href="https://entrepreneurship.mit.edu/profile/erin-scott/">Erin Scott</a>, & <a href="http://www.scott-stern.com/">Scott Stern</a> - data analysis

 ---